Icenowy/WoC/doc/arch.md

 #### Grammar

-NOP * * // the second and third segment is ignored
+NOP * * // the second and third segment are ignored

 #### Binary Code